Maersk will cut thousands of jobs as weak demand and plunging freight rates push revenue down.

 On November 3, Maersk - one of the world's leading shipping lines - announced that its third-quarter revenue fell nearly 50% compared to the same period last year, to $12 billion.
 It said it had cut 6,500 jobs this year due to "challenging market conditions" and planned to reduce another 3,500, mostly in the next two months.

-This will reduce the company’s workforce to less than 100,000.
-“Our industry is facing a new reality, with demand weakening, freight rates returning to historical levels and inflationary pressures driving up costs,” Maersk CEO Vincent Clerc said in a statement.
+This will reduce the company's workforce to less than 100,000.
+"Our industry is facing a new reality, with demand weakening, freight rates returning to historic levels and inflationary pressures driving up costs," Maersk CEO Vincent Clerc said in a statement.

 Shares in the company fell 17.2% on the Danish stock exchange yesterday, to a three-year low, following the news.

 "Demand for transport will be strong if the economy is improving.
-But if the outlook is gloomy, the situation will reverse," said Russ Mould, investment director at AJ Bell.
+But if the outlook is gloomy, the situation will reverse," said Russ Mould, Investment Director at AJ Bell.

 Maersk maintained its pre-tax profit forecast for this year at between $9.5 billion and $11 billion.
 However, they said the actual level achieved could be around $9.5 billion.